Low and Middle Income Tax Offset Clarification

 26 August 2019

-As many of you are aware there was recent tax legislation that passed through Parliament which resulted in the ‘Low and Middle Income Tax Offset’ or commonly referred to as LMITO.
+As many of you are aware, recent tax legislation passed through Parliament which resulted in the ‘Low and Middle Income Tax Offset’ or commonly referred to as LMITO.

 Taxpayers have been expecting this small cash injection from the Australian Taxation Office (ATO) which has been inundated with calls regarding this money and where it is.

 To answer a lot of confusion, this does not mean everyone automatically gets $1,080 back from the Government as soon as they lodge their income tax return.

 A low and middle income tax offset (LMITO), introduced in the 2018-19 Federal Budget and passing Parliament in early 2019.
 Prior to the passing through parliament LMITO sat at $530, however with recent changes it has now increased to a maximum of $1,080.

 A portion of the tax benefit/offset is available to those with a taxable income below $126,000.

 The first thing to remember is that this is a tax offset; you need to owe tax to offset the tax.
 Tax is owed if you earn over the marginal tax rate thresholds, that being $18,200.
 And, if you owe tax, the offset will be first used to reduce the tax you owe.